Nitya-NP/RockPaperScissorsGame/README.md

 # RockPaperScissorsGame - Nitya Patel

-I built this project in Grade 11.
 It’s a simple Rock-Paper-Scissors game built with C# and Windows Forms.
 The game lets you play against the computer with sound effects, images, and score tracking.
+I built this project in Grade 11.

 ---

-Features
+# Features
 - Player vs Computer gameplay
 - Randomized computer moves
 - Tracks Wins, Losses, and Ties